SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 13 damage; the target gains 4 rage
 > - **17+:** 16 damage; the target gains 5 rage
 >
 > **2 Malice:** If the target has P < 0, they are afflicted with lycanthpy.
 Each time the target is unaffected by the potency effect, the potency increases by 1 the next time the werewolf uses the ability against the same target.
-A creature afflicted with lycanthrop gains 2 rage at the end of each of their turns whenever they're in combat.
-Their rage doesn't disappear after finishing a respite and they must complete the Find a Cure downtime project in "Draw Steel: Heroes" to end this effect
+A creature afflicted with lycanthropy gains 2 rage at the end of each of their turns whenever they're in combat.
+Their rage doesn't disappear after finishing a respite and they must complete the Find a Cure downtime project in "Draw Steel: Heroes" to end this effect.

 > 🗡 **Ripping Claws**
 >